How to Restrict Access to WordPress Pages: Creating a Members-Only Area

 Here’s how to simply set up an article voting system using the Heroic Knowledge Base plugin.

-Voting with Heroic Knowledge Base plugin
+Voting With Heroic Knowledge Base Plugin

 User feedback is made both easy and effortless – both for you and your members with the Heroic Knowledge Base plugin.